jwg4/intermediate_python/topics/parallel/PITCHME.md

 ---
 ## Structuring async code
- - Coroutines - explicitly switch to another 'fake thread'
+ - Coroutines - explicitly switch to another 'thread'
  - Event driven - events add something to the queue
  - Callbacks - pass the next function to the async one
  - Promises/futures - monadic